Language Translation

 Many projects require the construction or installation of special services for the project.
 These activities include, but are not limited to, the construction of road extensions, storm/sanitary sewers, water, and other utilities.
 These activities are required to be permitted under the CSGP.
 The Construction/Stormwater Pollution Prevention Plan (SWP3) for the overall project should include off-site activities if the Project Site Owner is required to construct or manage the construction of these activities.
 If this is an unknown requirement at the time of initial SWP3/Notice of Intent submittal, the Project Site Owner can amend the SWP3/Notice of Intent for activities of less than one (1) acre.
 However, if the activity is one acre or more, the Project Site Owner must develop and submit a separate Construction/Stormwater Pollution Prevention Plan and a Notice of Intent.
 This information should be submitted in accordance with procedures as required by the CSGP.

 In some instances, a local governmental entity or utility will construct, manage, and extend these services to the development or project area.
-In these situations, the governmental entity or utility will be directing the operations associated with the construction and will be required to develop and submit a Construction/Stormwater Pollution Prevention Plan and a Notice of Intent, provided the construction/land-disturbing activities are one acre or more or part of a larger common plan of development or sale.
+In these situations, the governmental entity or utility will be directing the operations associated with the construction and will be required to develop and submit a Construction/Stormwater Pollution Prevention Plan and a Notice of Intent, provided the construction/land-disturbing activities result in one (1) acre or more.

 Gas and Oil Exploration

-The United States Environmental Protection Agency has excluded gas and oil exploration from the federal stormwater regulations.
+The U.S. EPA has excluded gas and oil exploration from the federal stormwater regulations.
 This exclusion includes stormwater run-off at oil and gas exploration, production, processing and treatment operations and transmission facilities where the run-off consists entirely of flows from conveyances such as pipes and ditches for rainwater collection, provided that the run-off is not contaminated by contact with raw materials or wastes.
 Indiana also recognizes this exclusion.
-However, this exclusion only applies to NPDES permitting.
-Activities (land disturbance) which occurs within local governmental agencies, including Municipal Separate Storm Sewer Systems (MS4s) may be required to obtain permit coverage for the planned land disturbance as required by a local ordinance or other regulatory mechanism.

 Agricultural Activities / Operations